dimitris-papadimitriou-chr/netlify-cms/website/content/docs/start-with-a-template.md

 ---
-title: Start with a Template
+title: Start with a Templateqwrf3qrf3
 group: start
 weight: 10
 ---